uiceds/syllabus/manuscript.md

   * Homeworks: 17% of final grade
   * Midterm exam: 15% of final grade
   * Final exam: 25% of final grade
-  * Course project: 40% of final grade: 5% for literature review, 15% for Kaggle competition, 2.5% for midterm presentation, 7.5% for final presentation, and 10% for final report.
+  * Course project: 40% of final grade: 5% for literature review, 15% for Kaggle competition, 2.5% for exploratory data analysis, 7.5% for final presentation, and 10% for final report.
 * Graduate students are expected to register for 4 credits and undergraduates are expected to register for 3 credits.
 Correspondingly, course projects for graduate students are expected to include a machine learning component that is more complex than linear regression, whereas for undergraduates this is optional.
 * Letter grades will be assigned according to the following scale:
   * 97-100:	A+